887 Alinda

 887 Alinda (/əˈlɪndə/) is a very eccentric, near-Earth asteroid with an Earth minimum orbit intersection distance (MOID) of 0.092 AU.
 It is the namesake for the Alinda group of asteroids and measures about 4 kilometers in diameter.
 The stony S-type asteroid was discovered by German astronomer Max Wolf at Heidelberg Observatory on 3 January 1918.

 Due to its high eccentricity and semi-major axis of 0.57 and 2.5 AU, respectively, it is a typical Amor III asteroid.
 It has both, a 1:3 orbital resonance with Jupiter and a close to 4:1 resonance with Earth.
 As a result of the resonance with Jupiter that has excited the eccentricity of the orbit over the eons, the asteroid's orbit has evolved to spend time outside of the main-belt.
 It is the namesake for the Alinda group of asteroids.

 Alinda makes close approaches to Earth, including a pass in January 2025, where it comes within 0.0821 AU of Earth.

 The asteroid's name had been proposed by H. Kobol.
-It is uncertain whether it refers to the ancient city of Alinda in modern western Turkey, or to a mythological figure of the Australian aboriginals.
+It is uncertain whether it refers to the ancient city of Alinda in modern western Turkey, or to a mythological figure of the Aboriginal Australians.